-- 71.131.
-Recommendation 10.
-Countries and obliged entities should design CDD processes to meet the FATF Standards and national legal requirements.
-The CDD process should help VASPs (as well as other obliged entities that engage in VA activities) in assessing the ML/TF risks associated with covered VA activities or business relationships or occasional transactions above the threshold.
-Initial CDD comprises identifying the customer and, where applicable, the customer's beneficial owner and verifying the customer's identity on a risk basis and on the basis of reliable and independent information, data, or documentation to at least the extent required by the applicable legal or regulatory framework.
-The CDD process also includes understanding the purpose and intended nature of the business relationship, where relevant, and obtaining further information in higher risk situations. - 72.132.
-In practice, VASPs typically open and maintain accounts (i.e., establish a customer relationship) and collect the relevant CDD information when they provide services to or engage in covered VA activities on behalf of their customers.
+- the applicable legal or regulatory framework.
+The CDD process also includes understanding the purpose and intended nature of the business relationship, where relevant, and obtaining further information in higher risk situations. - 149.
+In practice, VASPs can open and maintain accounts (i.e., establish a customer relationship) and should collect the relevant CDD information when they provide services to or engage in covered VA activities for or on behalf of their customers.
 In cases where a VASP carries out an occasional transaction, however, the designated threshold above which VASPs are required to conduct CDD is USD/EUR 1 000, in accordance with INR.
-15, paragraph 7(a).30 - 73.133.
-Regardless of the nature of the relationship or transaction, countries should ensure that VASPs have in place effective procedures to identify and verify, on a risk basis, the identity of a customer, including when establishing business relations with that customer; where VASPs may have suspicions of ML/TF, regardless of any exemption of thresholds; and where they have doubts about the veracity or adequacy of previously obtained identification data. - 74.134.
-Some jurisdictions may consider the use of VA kiosks (which some may refer to as VA "ATMs," as described in the section above on VA services and business models) as an occasional transaction, whereby the provider or owner/operator of the kiosk and the customer using the kiosk transact on a one-off basis.
-Other jurisdictions may require owners/operators of such kiosks (i.e., the kiosk provider) to register as a VASP or other financial institution (e.g., as a money transmitters) and may not consider such transactions to be occasional, with resulting consequences for CDD obligations.
+15, paragraph 7(a).37 - 150.
+Regardless of the nature of the relationship or transaction, countries should ensure that VASPs have in place effective procedures to identify and verify, on a risk basis. the identity of a customer, including when establishing business relations with that customer; where VASPs may have suspicions of ML/TF, regardless of any exemption of thresholds; and where they have doubts about the veracity or adequacy of previously obtained identification data. - 151.
+Some jurisdictions may consider the use of VA kiosks (which some may refer to as VA "ATMs," as described in paragraph 71, on VA services and business models) as an occasional transaction, whereby the provider or owner/operator of the kiosk and the customer using the kiosk transact on a one-off basis.
+Other jurisdictions may not consider such transactions to be occasional, with resulting consequences for CDD obligations. - 152.
+As discussed previously, VAs have certain potential ML/TF risks, including their global reach, capacity for rapid settlement, ability to enable P2P transactions, and potential for increased anonymity and obfuscation of transaction flows and counterparties.
+In light of these characteristics, countries may therefore go further than what Recommendation 10 requires by requiring CDD for VA transfers or transactions performed by VASPs (as well as other obliged entities, such as banks that engage in VA activities), including "occasional transactions", at a threshold below the USD/EUR 1 000 threshold, in line with their national legal frameworks.
+Such an approach is consistent with the RBA set out in Recommendation 1, provided that it is justified on the basis of the country's assessment of risks (e.g., through the identification of higher risks).
+Additionally, jurisdictions, in establishing their regulatory and supervisory regimes, should consider how the VASP can determine and ensure that the transactions are in fact only conducted on a one-off or occasional basis rather than a more consistent (i.e., non-occasional) basis.
+In determining what approach to take for occasional transactions, countries should take into account the product and services provided by VASPs in their jurisdiction.
+Countries may request VASPs to identify low risk, one-off VA transfers where the VASPs are able to accept the residual risk to inform the country's approach to occasional transactions in the VA space. - 153.
+As described in the Interpretive Note to Recommendation 10 (INR.
+10), there are circumstances where the ML/TF risk is higher and where enhanced CDD measures must be taken.
+In the context of VA-related activities and VASPs, for example, countries should consider country- or geographic-specific risk factors.
+VASPs located in or VA transfers from or associated with particular countries present potentially higher risks for ML/TF (see INR.
+10, paragraph 15(b)).

-30 The FATF agreed to lower the threshold amount for VA-related transactions to USD/EUR 1 000, given the ML/TF risks associated with and cross-border nature of VA activities.
+$^{^{37}}$ The FATF agreed to lower the threshold amount for VA-related transactions to USD/EUR 1 000, given the ML/TF risks associated with, and cross-border nature of, VA activities.